 What other options are there for fridges?
 Front opening fridges like you have in your home of course!
-Our camper fridge would just have to be much smaller.
+Our overland fridge would just have to be much smaller.
 The options seemed much more limited when we started diving into the research on these types of fridges.
 What we found was that there are only two viable options.

 I’m sure someone will comment to let me know I’m wrong about that, and that’s great, I’d love to hear about options I might have missed.
 The two brands that offer fridges like we are looking for are Dometic and a lesser known company which goes by the name TruckFridge.
-At this point we were less concerned with the specs and how much cool cred our fridge had on Expedition Portal and more concerned with finding the most perfect fitting and useable fridge for our application.
+At this point we were less concerned with the specs and how much cool cred our overland fridge had on Expedition Portal and more concerned with finding the most perfect fitting and useable fridge for our application.

 Dometic and TruckFridge both have fridges that met our size requirements while being able to be accessed in any configuration our camper might be in at the time.
 They both offer a similarly sized 65-liter fridge that met our size requirements.
 They both seemed to have excellent reviews and similar performance ratings.
 We finally decided on choosing the…